Life With Osteoporosis

 It is still a broken bone in the sense that there is a break in the outermost layer.
 Nerves are therefore stimulated, sending signals to the spinal cord and up to your brain.

-Often, during a fracture, blood vessels in the bone are torn and bleed, and back muscles can go into spasm as they try to hold the broken bone together.
+Often, during a fracture, blood vessels in the bone are torn and bleed and back muscles can go into spasm as they try to hold the broken bone together.
 These changes create further pressure on nerve endings.
 This immediate pain is often described as ‘acute pain’.
 You may experience it immediately when a bone breaks and it will usually lessen over the following six to twelve weeks, as the injured tissue and bone heal.

 Why am I still getting pain after my spinal fracture has healed?

 - Nerves leave the spinal cord and travel between the individual spinal bones to all areas of the body.
 It is possible for a spinal fracture to pinch or irritate one or more of these nerves, causing pain.
-Sometimes this pinching or irritation of the nerve carries on after healing because the bone has healed into a flattened or wedge shape.
+Sometimes, this pinching or irritation of the nerve carries on after healing because the bone has healed into a flattened or wedge shape.
 Occasionally, pain persists when nerves carrying pain signals have become overly sensitive and continue to ‘fire off’ pain signals even though the fracture has healed.

 - Joints and ligaments, where spinal bones join together, are put under strain as they try to adapt to the new shape of the spine.
-Sometimes arthritis in your back may be aggravated by the change in the natural curve of the spine caused by osteoporosis.
-For more information see our
+Sometimes, arthritis in your back may be aggravated by the change in the natural curve of the spine caused by osteoporosis.
+For more information see our factsheet:

 - Painful muscle spasms can happen with a new spinal fracture due to inflammation around the fracture and the altered stresses and strains on the back muscles caused by the new shape of the spine.
-However, when a spinal fracture has healed, unfortunately these spasms may still occur because of ongoing muscle strain.
+Unfortunately, however, when a spinal fracture has healed, these spasms may still occur because of ongoing muscle strain.
 Height loss and changes in the natural curves of the spine can over-stretch or shorten some back and torso (chest and abdominal) muscles.
 These may become easily tired when pulled and strained in ways they are not used to and may be prone to going into spasm.
-Typically, a spasm can happen when lifting an object, or when pushing, pulling, bending or twisting, such as when using a vacuum cleaner.
-Occasionally even a small movement can set off a muscle spasm.
+Typically, a spasm can happen when lifting an object or when pushing, pulling, bending or twisting, such as when using a vacuum cleaner.
+Occasionally, even a small movement can set off a muscle spasm.